 - Passive candidates: people who are currently employed.
 While they’re not actively looking for work, that doesn’t mean they won’t be interested in applying for open positions.
 However, they don’t apply organically (e.g. job boards) and may not be available immediately.
 Often, you have to do the chasing.

-Sourcing passive candidates pose a wealth of benefits to recruiters and employers.
+Sourcing passive candidate sourcing poses a wealth of benefits to recruiters and employers.
 Below are some compelling reasons why you should consider recruiting passive candidates as a serious hiring strategy.

 Less uncertainty over candidate onboarding